Monday, November 25, 2019

 Daphne realizes that Clarissa did not explain it all to her and she calls her "my evil stepsister" and I had to laugh when she asks Clarissa if she's seen "Cinderella" and says, "Let me clue you in: I win."

 She goes to another event that's a coming out party for the twin daughters of another Lord.
 Again, Clarissa and Glynnis try to sabotage her by picking out the most hideous dress for her to wear, but she ends up altering it so she's the most beautiful girl there.
-It's not a very happening party and Clarissa is being rude about it, so Daphne convinces Ian who is playing with his band (and Ian and his band will show up at another three more events in this movie; apparently he's the only gig in London) and he plays a James Brown song and the music is so loud that is shatters a huge chandelier that's the pride and joy of the Lord that lives there.
+It's not a very happening party and Clarissa is being rude about it, so Daphne convinces Ian, who is playing with his band (and Ian and his band will show up at another three more events in this movie; apparently he's the only gig in London) and he plays a James Brown song and the music is so loud that it shatters a huge chandelier that's the pride and joy of the Lord that lives there.
 Henry saves her by getting her out of there as quickly as possible, but the press (why are they even there at a private event?) get their picture anyway.

 This is around the part of the movie where Daphne starts to bond with her dad.
-She learns that they both love '70s music and both love Coco Pops.
+She learns that they both love '70s music and Coco Pops.
 Yes, you read that right.
 Apparently the movie didn't get the right to Coco Puffs.
-They also use All-Bran for another made up cereal because when Daphne sees Henry pouring himself a bowl of Coco Puffs, she tells him she thought he would be an All-Bran guy.
-Henry also gets concerned when he sees Daphne going out with Ian who's drives a motorbike and is in a band.
+They also use All-Bran for another made up cereal because when Daphne sees Henry pouring himself a bowl of Coco Pops, she tells him she thought he would be an All-Bran guy.
+Henry also gets concerned when he sees Daphne going out with Ian who drives a motorbike and is in a band.
 This is especially hilarious because Ian is the least threatening boy ever.
 Like I said earlier, I could care less about the romance between Daphne and Ian.
 Yawn.

 Towards the end of the movie, her father throws a big, fancy party for Daphne's honor which will be attended by the Queen (and Ian is playing it with his band, which I find hilarious; why would he agree to play that party if he's so angry with Daphne?) and Jocelyn has invited Libby.
 Clearly Henry still has feelings for her when he sees her and asks her to dance which infuriates Glynnis.
 Daphne overhears Glynnis and Allistair talking of how he got rid of Libby once and he can do it again.
 Ruh-roh!
-Glynnis locks her in a closet (what are wicked stepmothers to be for?) and chooses that moment to have Ian play the traditional father-daughter dance and has Clarissa dance with Henry.
+Glynnis locks her in a closet (what are wicked stepmothers for?) and chooses that moment to have Ian play the traditional father-daughter dance and has Clarissa dance with Henry.
 Libby finds and frees her daughter and when Glynnis puts her hands on Daphne to keep her from interrupting her dad and Clarissa, she tells her, "Keep your hands off my daughter or you'll get a Broadway musical, not just a scene."
 Heh.
 I thought that was a good line.

 Daphne tells Clarissa and her dad that she doesn't want any of this and she and her mom head back to New York.
 We get a few scenes of her looking sad, but we all know how this story is going to end, especially after we see a scene of Henry announcing he's stepping down from his position and basically tells Glynnis it's over.
 He flies to New York where he and Daphne finally get their father-daughter dance to "Have I Told You Lately That I Love You?"
 Well, it's half a dance because he also brought Ian to surprise her and they start dancing, so he starts dancing with Libby and obviously they get back together and officially get married and they all live in Henry's manor.